 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Bloomsburg, approximately 79% of students took out student loans averaging $8,364 a year.
-That adds up to $33,456 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bloomsburg, approximately 79% of students took out student loans averaging $9,240 a year.
+That adds up to $36,960 over four years for those students.

 How Much Money Do Bloomsburg Graduates Make?bachelor's degree recipients from Bloomsburg make around $44,500 per year during the early years of their employment.
 That's great news for Bloomsburg students since it is 12% more than the average college graduate's salary of $39,802 per year.

 Location of Bloomsburg University of Pennsylvania